 Interests and Specializations

 Renaissance and 17th century lit, and the intersection between science and literature.

-In addition, I've published in Milton Studies, Milton Quarterly, The Ben Jonson Journal, English Language Notes, Christianity & Literature, and Books & Culture.
+In addition, Dr. Burbery has been published in Milton Studies, Milton Quarterly, The Ben Jonson Journal, English Language Notes, Christianity & Literature, and Books & Culture.

 Dr. Burbery is married to Hannah Burbery, and their children are Pete and Claire Burbery.
 Also a part of his family is a labrador mix named Brownie.

 “The solution to the riddle of life in space and time lies outside space and time.” — Ludwig Wittgenstein